guihkx/spotishush/README.md

 SpotiShush follows the [StandardJS coding style](https://standardjs.com/).

-Before you commit your changes, run the `standard` linter to check for errors:
+Before you commit your changes, please run the `standard` linter to check for errors:

 ```bash
 yarn standard:check